-This is the third in our “From our farmers” series, and was contributed by Pete Munyon of Udan Farm, one of the farmers enrolled in our Farm Incubator Program.
+This is the fourth in our “From our farmers” series, and was contributed by Emily Cooper of Full Cellar Farm, one of the farmers enrolled in our Farm Incubator Program.

 There’s a buzz around Headwaters Farm this year, and it isn’t just the bees.
 With 13 farms leasing land at the incubator (up from 8 last year), the activity here is more evident than ever before.
 And along with the sounds of the rototillers, irrigation headers, and tractors, there’s another sound that’s harder to hear, but more persistent than any other.
 It’s the sound of community, and it starts with “Good morning!”